mchaput/whoosh/docs/source/highlight.rst

 Highlighting requires that you have the text of the indexed document available.
 You can keep the text in a stored field, or if the  original text is available in a file, database column, etc, just reload it on the fly.
+Note that you might need to process the text to remove e.g. HTML tags, wiki markup, etc.

 How to